On Ulam widths of finitely presented infinite simple groups: The groups .

+where the $\mathbf{Z}_i$ are isomorphic copies of $\mathbf{Z}$ distinguished by the index $i$.
 It is easy to see that the maps $\Xi_i$ are group homomorphisms.
-It will be useful for us to ``drop" the index $i=2$.
+It will be useful for us to drop the index $i=2$.
 The reason for this will become apparent later when we observe that $O_2$ is $\Gamma_n$-invariant.
 We denote: and define the following map:

 Note that since the map $\Xi:F_{2^n}^c\to \mathcal{V}_n$ is a homomorphism to an abelian group, it follows that for all $f,g\in F_{2^n}^c$ we have $\Xi(f^{-1}gf)=\Xi(g)$.
-A related technical Lemma is the following:
+A related technical lemma is the following: